EoghanL/IntroToScraping/README.md

   That's a pretty long list of types of scrapers to choose from, luckily we'll be focusing on three types of scraping for this tutorial.

-# What we will be using
+# What We Will be Using

 **Raw API Requests**